-LFF, RJA, TD Ameritrade, and Fidelity generally serve as broker/dealers and qualified custodians for all accounts established through our different advisory programs.
+LFF, RJA, TD Ameritrade, Fidelity and Charles Schwab & Company ("Schwab") generally serve as broker/dealers and qualified custodians for all accounts established through our different advisory programs.
 LFAS' recommendation of these qualified custodians is based primarily on minimizing client fees and expenses, but also on past experiences, as well as offerings or services each provides that LFAS or clients may require or find valuable.
 LFAS may be limited in the broker-dealer or custodians that we are permitted to use due to some LFAS Advisory Representatives' relationship with Level Four Financial, LLC and that firm's respective duty to supervise their actions.

 LFAS is independently owned and operated and not affiliated with any of the qualified custodians we may establish accounts with.
-When recommending a broker-dealer or custodian the primary factor is on minimizing client fees and expenses, but also on past experiences, as well as offerings or services provided, that LFAS or clients may require or find valuable.
+When recommending a broker-dealer or custodian the primary factor is on minimizing client fees and expenses, but also on past experiences, reputation, financial strength, security and stability, quality of service, capability and compentency with respect to executing, clearing and settling trades, as well as breadth of offerings or services provided, that LFAS or clients may require or find valuable.
+We recommend broker/dealers and custodians that we feel provide services in a manner and at a cost that will allow us to meet our duty of best execution.

 It should be noted that Program accounts may or may not be charged a separate fee for transactions executed by the qualified custodian.
 It is the discretion of the Advisory Representative after consultation with the client to determine if the client's Program account will be charged for all transactions or if the transaction fees will be included in the overall management fee charged by LFAS.
+The firm does not charge clients higher advisory fees based upon trading activity, but the firm does have an incentive to limited trading activity in client account(s) because we are charged for executed trades.
 When clients are charged on a per transaction basis, the transaction fee will appear on the client's individual account statement from the qualified custodian.